Frannie1020/Frannie1020.github.io/_posts/2023-06-27-js-welcome-to-my-blog.md

-😄 The Blog used the template [Hux](https://github.com/Huxpro/Huxpro.github.io)
+😄 The Blog used the template from [Hux](https://github.com/Huxpro/Huxpro.github.io)
 ❤️ My first day in the blog.
 💬 AMA-ask me anything.
 Leave a comment below the pages.
 😋 Besides learning, I like tasting foods, traveling, doing handcrafts etc.